mloskot/mateusz.loskot.net/posts/2005/09/25/rita-maps-in-the-hurricane-viewer/index.markdown

 title: Rita maps in the Hurricane Viewer
 wordpressid: 16
 categories: none
-tags: science
+tags: science,git,maps,environment,weather
+category: code
 ---

 New maps have been published on the [Hurricane Disaster Viewer](http://arcweb.esri.com/sc/hurricane_viewer/index.html).
 There are new maps presenting the situation related to the [Hurricane Rita](http://en.wikipedia.org/wiki/Hurricane_Rita).
 Following overlays are available:

   * hurricane location and path
   * population density of endangered
   * flood risk
   * current weather

 Situation is not good!